coopsauder/COSAS/_posts/2020-08-04-application-workshop.md

 ### Registration

 Unfortunately, but we are full for this event.
 If you would like any additional support, please refer to the BCC for student resources and Co-op application assitance!

+You can email cosasinitiatives@gmail.com if you would like a copy of our presentation slide deck after our session on the 17th.